2015 Renault Duster | new car review

 Should have been offered with the option of a bigger engine

-Under its hood, the 2014 Renault Duster hides a 2.0 litre in-line 4 engine that produces 135 horsepower and 195 Nm of torque.
-Available in two flavours, the 2.0 litre unit can either be mated to a 4 speed auto box or a 6 speed manual transmission.
-Although top speed in the automatic version is nothing to write home about at 170 km/h, in manual guise it increases significantly to 178 km/h.
+Under its hood, the 2015 Renault Duster hides a 2.0 litre in-line 4 engine that produces 135 horsepower and 195 Nm of torque.
+Mated to a 4 speed automatic transmission, the Duster dispatches a 100 km/h run in 10.4 seconds and tops out at 177 km/h.

 The Renault Duster is honest, more than anything else.
 Everything from its price tag to its simplicity is a clear indication that it isn’t trying to be something it isn’t.
 Not only is the compact SUV better than the rest with its innovation, but with its price tag as well.
-The Duster will save you AED 8,000 compared to the Ford EcoSport and a whopping AED 22,000 against the Kia Sportage.
-You’ve been informed, now spend wisely…
+The Duster will save you some dough compared to the Ford EcoSport and against the Kia Sportage as well.
+So now you’ve been informed, spend wisely…

 |Max Power |